VerKnowSys/small/README.md

 * Supervised "Let it crash" architecture with basic self healing.
 * SSH Public Key authentication only (with encrypted keys support)
 * Stream file of any size to remote through SFTP (SSH) channels
-* Persistent Queue and History (mnesia disk only backend by default)
+* Persistent Queue and History (aMnesia disk only backend by default)
-* Support for text database dumping (erl tuple format) with auto dump each 6 hours (by default)
+* Support for text database dumping/ loading (erl tuple format) with auto dump each 6 hours (by default)
 * Basic Web History (localhost:8000) with ability to specify custom number of elements to show (localhost:8000/123)
 * Asynchronous by design (whenever possible)
 * Remote management through Elixir/ Erlang console.
 By default Small runs as "smallENV" - where ENV is one of modes: test, dev, prod (`epmd -names` to see available applications)